gauryvg98/property-analyzer-test/devlog.md

 ### Better - To load all the data into SQL, and only use valid rows for analysis
 Definition of valid rows : rows which do not have a missing price

-### Quick Analysis of the data with chatgpt to drive some development decisions: (Double checked to ensure no hallucinations)
+### Quick Analysis of the data to drive some development decisions :
 Total rows (total) : 464,889
 Total unique rows: 388,006
 Number of rows with conflicting (duplicate) property IDs: 577